What is the Great Headwaters Trail System?

 Conover-Phelps Trail

-This 8.7 mile stretch begins at the Conover Town Park, passes through the business district, and, following railroad grade, runs past marshland, beaver habitat, and on into the Chequamegon-Nicolet National Forest.
+From the Conover Town Park trailhead on the west, the trail passes through the Conover business district, and, following railroad grade, runs past marshland, beaver habitat, and on into the Chequamegon-Nicolet National Forest.
+Most of this 8.7 mile stretch has an granite aggregate surface called Trail Bond.

-Special engineering has been completed for the trail's final 1.9 miles which is 73% funded.
-Paralleling County Hwy K and E, the last section of trail will connect right into Phelps's lakefront park at the top of North Twin Lake.
-Underway now, the Homestretch Campaign aims to raise $170,000 to get the trail bid out for construction this year!
+Special engineering was needed for the trail's final 1.9 miles which is mostly paved.
+Paralleling County Hwy K and E, the last section of trail connects right into Phelps's lakefront park at the top of North Twin Lake.

 River Trail

-The River Trail will connect Eagle River to St. Germain, adding 10 miles to the 60-mile Heart of Vilas biking-hiking trail system.
+The River Trail will connect Eagle River to St. Germain, adding 10 miles to the 55-mile Heart of Vilas biking-hiking trail system.

-The City of Eagle River and towns of Cloverland and St. Germain have formed a multi-jurisdictional commission to head up development of the 10-mile trail that will run parallel to Highway 70 along the Wisconsin River.
+The City of Eagle River and towns of Cloverland and St. Germain have formed a multi-jurisdictional commission to head up development of the trail.
+It will run parallel to Highway 70 along the Wisconsin River.

-Great Headwaters Trails has reviewed initial conceptual plans with the DOT, trail contractors, local residents, business owners, municipal officials, and the officers of the two local snowmobile clubs.
+A detailed feasibility study prepared by MSA Professional Services in 2019 has been reviewed by officials with the DOT and DNR, as well as county personnel and supervisors, trail contractors, local residents, business owners, municipal officials, and the officers of the two local snowmobile clubs and ATV-UTV clubs.

 The Eagle River City Connector provides a safe bike lane into Eagle River’s Historic Depot and downtown.
 The Connector bike path was installed in 2014.
 It’s the first in-town bike path for Eagle River.
 The Connector resulted from a partnership of Great Headwaters Trails, the Three Eagle Trail Foundation, Tara Lila, LLC, the City of Eagle River, the Rotary Club, Tribute Brewing Co., the Eagle River Area Chamber of Commerce, and a number of local businesses and individuals.
 (View Connector details.)